ellaisys/aws-cognito/README.md

 The trait takes in some additional parameters, refer below the function signature of the trait.
 Note that the function takes the object of **Illuminate\Support\Collection** instead of **Illuminate\Http\Request**.
 This will allow you to use this function in any tier of the code.

-Also, the 'guard' name is passed, so that you can use the same for multiple guards in your project.
-The function has the capability to handle the Session and Token Guards with multiple drivers and providers in auth.php
+Also, the 'guard' name reference is passed, so that you can reuse the function for multiple guard drivers in your project.
+The function has the capability to handle the Session and Token Guards with multiple drivers and providers as defined in /config/auth.php

 ```php